 - If referees miss a play, or if a definitive ruling cannot be made, it will go by the honour system.
 If the player is uncertain, then it defaults to “when in doubt, you are out.”

-- Four corner referees are used only at the playoffs for the final matches between 1st and 2nd place, and 2nd and 3rd place in the Finals.
+- Four corner referees are (generally) used only at the final matches at playoffs.

 - Each corner referee is to stand at their respective corner of the court.
 Lateral movements along the sidelines is encouraged for a better view.